-- The Vivarium, which is equipped with Thoren filter racks for housing rats and mice. - The Procedure Rooms which are used for surgery and diagnostic testing. - The Special Housing Rooms, which are equipped as conventional static housing areas and are used for studies requiring quarantining, hazard containment or overnight data collection. - The Wet Labs which are used for analytical and experimental work.
+- The Vivarium, which is equipped with Thoren filter racks for housing rats and mice. - The Procedure Rooms which are used for surgery and diagnostic testing. - The Special Housing Rooms, which are equipped as conventional static housing areas and are used for studies requiring quarantining, hazard containment or overnight data collection. - A Barrier Room which is equipped to house immune-compromised rodents - The Wet Labs which are used for analytical and experimental work.